Mez-Ops/flutter-firebase-template-app/README.md

 ## Overview
 This template repository is pre-configured for developing Flutter web apps in a code space environment.

+It has a pre-installed app that was created from:
+     ```bash
+    flutter create . --project-name sample_app --platforms web
+    ```

 ## Getting Started

 ### Set Up Firebase Project